jamesflorentino/nanoScrollerJS/README.md

     $(".nano").nanoScroller({ scrollTo: $('#a_node') });

+#### stop:

+To stop the operation.
+This option will tell the plugin to disable all event bindings and hide the gadget scrollbar from the UI.

+    $(".nano").nanoScroller({ stop: true });

+#### nanoScroller();

+Refresh the scrollbar.
+This simply re-calculates the position and height of the scrollbar gadget.

+    $(".nano").nanoScroller();

 ### Custom events

 #### 'scrollend'

 A custom `'scrollend'` event is triggered on the element every time the user has scrolled to the end of the content element.

+    $(".nano").bind("scrollend", function(e){
+      console.log("current HTMLDivElement", e.currentTarget);
+    });

 Some browsers trigger this event more than once each time, so to listen to the custom event, instead of using jQuery's normal `.bind` or `.on`, you most likely want to use [this tiny jQuery debounce plugin](https://github.com/diaspora/jquery-debounce) to prevent browsers from firing your function more than once every 100ms.

     $(".nano").debounce("scrollend", function() {
       alert("The end");